 - How to copy a directory or folder.

-- How do I change the name of a file or folder?
+- How do I change or rename the name of a file or folder?

 - What is the difference between a directory and folder?